booktrailer/Gesture-Recognition/readme.md

 Enjoy!
 I have an even bigger project with gesture recognition that I hope to be able to "ship" next season.

 Update: Both hands can be viewed at the same time, and also added finger pointing down, peace sign, high five, and more!

+Update 2: Allows you to save frames onto your computer in a "save_frames" folder!
+Press space bar to activate this feature.